The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 \subsubsection{The Reggeon vertex formalism}

 As usual in tree-level string theories, Eq.~\eqref{eq:sstree} displays an infinite set of equally spaced poles.
 As discussed in the previous sections, in the high energy regime $E_s\gg |t|$ the poles in the $s$-channel merge to form a cut, while the poles in $t$-channel appear explicitly in the result~\eqref{eq:disregss} and in the eikonal~\eqref{lowb}.
 In this regime the dominant states exchanged between the D$p$-branes and the scattered string have maximal spin at each mass level, {\rm i.e.} they should lie along the leading Regge trajectory of the closed string spectrum.
 In~\ref{app:reggeonb} we show this quite explicitly by following the approach of~\cite{Ademollo:1989ag,Ademollo:1990sd} and even if our summary there focuses on the bosonic theory, the generalization to the superstring case is straightforward.
-Here we follow the approach taken in~\cite{Brower:2006ea} that was applied to the string-brane scattering in~\cite{Black:2011ep}.
+Here we follow the approach taken in~\cite{Brower:2006ea} that was applied to the string-brane scattering in~\cite{Black:2011ep,Bianchi:2011se}.

 The basic idea is that, at high energy, the dominant region in the integral over the worldsheet moduli (see for instance~\eqref{eq:TTDp}) corresponds to diagrams where two closed string vertex operators are very close: the size of the relevant region scales as $ {(\alpha 'E}^2_s)^{-1}$, as pointed out also in the discussion after \eqref{eq:TTder} for the bosonic string.
 Thus instead of calculating the full string amplitude and then take the high energy limit, it is possible to first take a generalized OPE to define a new ingredient, the ``Reggeon vertex'', that then can be attached to the D$p$-branes (or another Reggeon vertex in the case of the string-string scattering) to obtain directly the high energy limit of the amplitude.
-In this discussion we can keep the vertex operators ${\cal V}_i$ general as the only feature we need is the exponential factor $e^{i p_{1,2} X}$ that is always present to define the momentum of the states.
+In this discussion we can keep the vertex operators ${\cal V}_i$ general as the only feature we need is the exponential factor $e^{i p_{1,2} X}$ that is always present for states with nonzero momentum.
 A disk amplitude with two closed strings takes a form similar to~\eqref{eq:TTDp}

 but with generic vertex operators\footnote{Focusing on NS-NS states we need to take one vertex, say ${\cal V}_1$ in the superghost picture $(-1,-1)$ and the other in the picture $(0,0)$.} ${\cal V}_i$.
 In \eqref{eq:TTDpbis}, $C_{S_2}$ is fixed as in \eqref{eq:Cs2kap} and the vertex operators have a normalization factor $\frac{\kappa_d}{2\pi}$ as in~\eqref{eq:tachvo}.
 By introducing $z=\frac{z_1+z_2}{2}$ and $w=z_1-z_2$ we can write the contribution from the exponential to the OPE as follows